papaya-pniel/bert-predict-vuln/README.md

 # Running the code

 For easy I have seperated the code into three seperate files: `prepare_daya.py`, `train_model.py`, and `button_wrapper.py`.
-To run the code you must run the files is said order.
+To run the code you must run the files in said order.

 The `prepare_daya.py` file preps the data from the files in the `data` folder, by placing all of the data into one pandas dataframe.
 The code then goes on to prepare the data to train the model with, which can be found in the `train_model.py`.